 High Density Polyethylene (HDPE)

 High Density Polyethylene (HDPE) is a thermoplastic polymer made from petroleum.
-It is known for its durability and resistance to impact, chemicals and weathering, making it an ideal material for a wide range of applications.
-HDPE is produced by polymerising ethylene and has a high molecular weight, which contributes to its high density and stiffness.
+It is known for its durability and resistance to impacts, chemicals and weathering, making it an ideal material for a wide range of applications.
+HDPE is produced by polymerizing ethylene and has a high molecular weight, which contributes to its high density and stiffness.

 Some of the characteristics of HDPE include: